If you’re a smoothie or juicing fan, the right stick blender can whip up a flavorful drink without dirtying your countertop.

 Perhaps KitchenAid’s customer service department could send replacement parts, but you might want to read the warranty to see what exactly is covered with the unit you intend to purchase.

-Despite those shortcomings, the KitchenAid KHB2571SX appears to be an excellent blender.
+Despite those shortcomings, the KitchenAid is an excellent blender for home use.
 It’s light, ergonomic, and functional.
 The frothing stem head and variable stem length are stand-out features that would be popular with home baristas or cooks with deep pots.

 2. Breville All In One Processing Station